checklist/checklist-support/docs/checklists/task-types.md

 Task types let you go beyond a simple checkbox for each task.
 You can also have additional fields of different types.
 Task types can be set:
 * Per checklist.
 In the Table view you can define multiple columns each of its own type.
 Then, each task of the checklist gets a column (field) of the defined type.
 * Per checklist task.
-In the Play view each task has its own type.
+In the Form view each task has its own type.
 * Per template task.
 When creating a checklist template, you can set a type for each task.

 Types (whether columns or fields) are optional: you do not have to set them if you don't need them.

-Note: when using the Play view we are actually adding a column (field) called "answer".
-That way, you can easily switch from Play to Table view and see all your "answers" in one simply column.
+Note: when using the Form view we are actually adding a column (field) called "answer".
+That way, you can easily switch from Form to Table view and see all your "answers" in one simply column.

 The following describes each of the Task Types.
-To illustrate their usage, we have used their Play View format.
+To illustrate their usage, we have used their Form View format.
 The Table format is different but the concept is the same.

 ## Check
 A Check is the simplest type.
 Check or uncheck (open or completed respectively).

-When used in the Play view only the standard checkbox of the task is displayed:
+When used in the Form view only the standard checkbox of the task is displayed:

 ![](/assets/images/types/type-check.png)